 I get to see Nathalie at food conferences and culinary gatherings throughout the year, and I am always planning my next trip to visit her at home in Charleston SC USA.
 On my last visit a few months back, Nathalie had company coming that evening, so I joined her in her kitchen to help put together the evening’s menu.

 She made this pasta salad and I have enjoyed it for supper as well as for parties and covered dish contributions ever since.
 It’s simple to make, pretty, portable, and delicious, the kind of recipe which not only works as a go-to dish in my kitchen, but which I am always inspired to vary.
 It’s inspiration, an invitation to play with whatever I have on hand, and adapt to each season through the year.
+If you want to add a little something to your meal, try this Bruschetta Recipe!

 First you toast pine nuts in olive oil in a warm skillet.
 While these cool, cook a pound of pretty short pasta.
 I’m partial to farfalle/butterflies/bowties, but penne, ziti, rotelle, and elbow macaroni all do just fine.